The Vasa Museum in Stockholm is one of a kind. It’s the only place in the world where you can see a completely authentic

 I won’t go into all the details of the salvage and reconstruction, but if you’re interested, you can learn all about it in this video, or read about it here.
 It certainly wasn’t an easy task.

 What to expect at the Vasa Museum Stockholm

 The Vasa Museum Stockholm or Vasamuseet is the city’s most popular tourist attraction, with over 1 million people visiting each and every year.
 It’s not hard to see why.
-Where else in the world can you see a 17th Century Viking warship?!
+Where else in the world can you see an authentic 17th Century warship?!

 The Museum is 7 stories tall, and you can wander around each of the levels to get a different perspective on the massive ship.
 Eleven permanent exhibitions at the Vasa Museum offer a window into the Vasa’s history, life on board, her artwork, the salvage operation and more.